szydan/gists/setup/terminal.md

 * `cp` - to copy files
 * `rm` - to delete files and folders

-On unix based systems like Linux or MacOS every command line option help can be checked by using `man` command followed by the name of the command.
+On unix based systems like Linux or MacOS every command line option help can be checked by using the `man` command followed by the name of the command.
 Other not build in commands usually have a build-in help that can be accessed by using `--help` flag.

 Examples

-If you wan to learn more aboud `ls` command you can use
+If you want to learn more about `ls` command you can use

 ```
 man ls